Frequently Asked Questions

-Divine Nine: Term used to describe the nine NPHC affiliate organizations.
-Also the title of the book that chronicles the history of NPHC groups.
+Divine Nine: Term used to describe the nine NPHC affiliate chapters.
+Also the title of the book that chronicles the history of NPHC fraternities and sororities.

 Formal Recruitment: A designated membership recruitment period during which each sorority or fraternity holds a series of organized events.
 It is mutual selection process.

 Fraternity: Name that applies to all Greek-letter organizations, characterized by a ritual, pin, and strong ties of friendship*.
 Informally, women's fraternities are called sororities. *Although the full name of a sorority may include either sorority or fraternity, informally all women's fraternities are called sororities.

 Recruitment Counselor: A member from a sorority chosen and trained to assist during Formal Recruitment events and to advise potential new members throughout the process.